AshciR/group-chat-digest/README.md

 ### C. Running from PyCharm
 1. Create a run config using `main.py`
 2. Set an LOCAL env variable (optional)
-3. Start the Redis database locally `rye run redis`
+3. Start the Redis database locally `docker-compose up -d redis`
 4. Run `main.py`

 ## Testing
 This project contains tests.
 We use Pytest for the testing framework.
 Tests can be run 2 ways:

-### A. Using Rye
+### A. Using uv
-`rye run tests`
+`uv run pytest -n auto tests --spec`

-This executes the Rye test script.
+This runs tests with pytest in parallel mode.

 ### B. Using Pytest directly
 `pytest -n auto tests --spec`